BeatriceVaienti/dsml_project/README.md

 Based on the chosen meta model type, the script will load the corresponding trained model and make predictions on the test set.
 The results will be saved in the `kaggle_submissions` folder.

-# Accuracies obtained for the Kaggle competition
+# Best Model Combination and Accuracies Obtained for the Kaggle competition

 | Model      | Accuracy |
 |------------|----------|